Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 <summary>PS Host Application</summary>

 ## PS Host Application
-The FIR filter AI Engine tutorial uses the embedded PS as an external controller to control the AI Engine graph and data mover PL kernels.
+The FIR filter AI Engine tutorial uses the embedded PS as an external controller to control the AI Engine graph and data mover PL kernel.
 Review [Programming the PS Host Application Section in the AI Engine Documentation](#ai-engine-documentation) to understand the process to create a host application.

 In addition to the PS host application (`design/app_src/fir_aie_app.cpp`), the AI Engine control code must also be compiled.
 This control code (`aie_control_xrt.cpp`) is generated by the AI Engine compiler when compiling the AI Engine design graph and kernel code.